SaiPrasad30/Airflow-Parallel-Processing/Airflow-Parallel-Processing/README.md

 # Weather-Data-Pipeline-Orchestration-Using-Apache-Airflow-Self-Managed-and-AWS-Managed

-##Overview
+#Overview
 This project implements a data pipeline that collects weather data from the OpenWeather API.
 The data is processed, stored in multiple systems, and managed for efficient parallel processing and integration into a centralized data lake.
-The pipeline is orchestrated using
-##AWS Managed Airflow
-, ensuring a fully managed and scalable solution for workflow automation.
+The pipeline is orchestrated using AWS Managed Airflow, ensuring a fully managed and scalable solution for workflow automation.

 #Project Goals
 1) Automated Data Extraction: Fetch weather data from the OpenWeather API at regular intervals.